Gilvan-Araujo/MoveIt/README.md

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
-*** that would make this better, please fork the moveit-next and create a pull request
+*** that would make this better, please fork the moveitnext and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** gilvan-araujo, moveit-next, twitter_handle, gilvanjunior@protonmail.com, MoveIt-Next, Application developed for the fourth edition of the Next Level Week by Rocketseat.
+*** gilvan-araujo, moveitnext, twitter_handle, gilvanjunior@protonmail.com, MoveItNext, Application developed for the fourth edition of the Next Level Week by Rocketseat.
 -->

 <!-- PROJECT SHIELDS -->